-Dr. L H Hiranandani Hospital, a super specialty hospital in Mumbai initiated ‘first-of-its-kind’ Fellowship Program on Obesity.
-This is the first such program to be recognised by Maharashtra University of Health Sciences (MUHS).
-It is designed with an aim to train a doctor to become a specialist in managing obesity.
-It is planned keeping in mind the entire medical and mental support system necessary for doctors, who will receive comprehensive training for effective management of obesity from a distinguished faculty who themselves are medical experts.
+Dr. L H Hiranandani Hospital, a super speciality hospital in Mumbai initiated a ‘first-of-its-kind’ Fellowship Program on Obesity.
+This is the first such program to be recognised by the Maharashtra University of Health Sciences (MUHS).
+It is designed to train a doctor to become a specialist in managing obesity.
+It is planned to keep in mind the entire medical and mental support system necessary for doctors, who will receive comprehensive training for effective management of obesity from a distinguished faculty who themselves are medical experts.

 Dr. Sujit Chatterjee, CEO, Dr L H Hiranandani Hospitals, said, “Dr. L H Hiranandani Hospital reinforces the importance of healthy living and this initiative is a step in this direction.
 This initiative is one of the many essential elements of the comprehensive health safety initiative to tackle obesity in India which is undertaken by the hospital and is also addressed by the Maharashtra University of Health Sciences.
 As a responsible healthcare services provider, we intend to create awareness about obesity and enable current and upcoming healthcare professionals to become a specialist in managing obesity.”

-Obesity is considered to be a modern ailment that requires an urgent attention as it is strongly linked to 110 serious diseases.
+Obesity is considered to be a modern ailment that requires urgent attention as it is strongly linked to 110 serious diseases.
 Talking about the growing prevalence of obesity in rural and urban India, Dr. Vimal Pahuja, General Physician and programme coordinator, Dr L H Hiranandani Hospital said, “The world statistics place India on a very high level as far as obesity prevalence and numbers are concerned.
-According to National Family Health Survey-4, obesity burden doubled in the last decade.
+According to National Family Health Survey-4, the obesity burden doubled in the last decade.
 The obesity prevalence in rural areas is also increased by two-fold in the last 2 years suggesting that the burden of obesity is rising proportionally in rural parts of India as well.”